 Takeout: The Salt Line offers a limited menu for takeout via third-party apps, including a dozen unshucked oysters, which the restaurant helpfully shows you how to shuck via a video on its website.

 Letena (Columbia Heights)

-D.C. is home to the largest Ethiopian population in the country, and subsequently, Ethipian food is easy to find.
+D.C. is home to the largest Ethiopian population in the country, and subsequently, Ethiopian food is easy to find.
 Among this crowded field, Letena stands out.
-Owner Yamrot Ezineh’s chemical engineering background informed her methodical approach to recipe development, testing every dish extensively and even traveling back to her native Ethiopia to consult with some of the country’s top chefs.
-The result is a menu full of precisely prepared Ethiopian standards, made with all-natural ingredients, such as richly spiced goat wat braised in a ginger-forward sauce.
-The modern dining room is also replete with nods to Ezineh’s home country, with walls lined with brightly colored woven baskets and other Ethiopian artifacts.
+Owner Yamrot Ezineh’s chemical engineering background informed her methodical approach to recipe development as she tested every dish extensively, even traveling back to her native Ethiopia to consult with some of the country’s top chefs.
+The result is a menu full of precisely prepared Ethiopian standards, made with all-natural ingredients, such as richly spiced goat wot, or stew, braised in a ginger-forward sauce.
+Letena’s modern dining room is also replete with nods to Ezineh’s home country, featuring walls lined with brightly colored woven baskets and other Ethiopian artifacts.

 Dining at the restaurant: The restaurant is currently not open for indoor dining.